-Around The Block (ATB) is a program where our leadership teams, volunteers, and donors can all interact together with the children we serve.
+Around The Block (ATB) is our largest program where our leadership teams, volunteers, and donors can all interact together with the children we serve.
 ATB is a collaboration among Kids Matter, Kohl’s Department Store, Buckner Foundation, Pro-Players, Barbara Bush Literacy Foundation, and the McCarty Family Trust.

 Kids Matter has conducted two events per year, averaging 1,200 – 1,400 kids.
 Events are held at the Southlake Kohl’s location, which is our flagship event, and another location in the Dallas/Fort Worth metroplex.
 For the first time in Kids Matter history, an event was held in 2016 in Austin, Texas because of the support provided by the McCarty Family Trust.

 Kids Matter aims to grow the Around The Block program and event to a national level with more events held annually.

 It’s important to Kids Matter to nurture the confidence and hope in each child.
 We not only strive to provide the children with clothing and supplies that they need, but also what they want.